sahilkohli151991/RoleRaiseWebsite/replit.md

 - July 10, 2025.
 Removed all money-back guarantees from pricing and guarantee sections while maintaining strong sales hooks and psychological triggers for conversion optimization
 - July 10, 2025.
 Added simple refund policy "Not happy in 2 weeks?
 Get your refund" while keeping results-focused messaging throughout the platform
 - July 10, 2025.
 Removed Discord community button from testimonials section and cleaned up imports
+- July 10, 2025.
+Applied comprehensive brand theme with new color palette (denim blue, slate navy, emerald teal, etc.) and typography system using Lexend for headings and Inter for body text